 The US Constitution only permits Congress to change the date of a presidential election.
 In order for Trump to have that power, Congress would have to pass a new statute giving it to him.

-In a report from the Congressional Research Service from March 20 which looked at legal considerations for potentially postponing the federal elections this year, it notes that “[o]nly Congress may change this date by enacting a new statute.”
+from the Congressional Research Service from March 20 which looked at legal considerations for potentially postponing the federal elections this year, it notes that “[o]nly Congress may change this date by enacting a new statute.”

 “The presidential election date has never been changed in response to an emergency,” the report continues.

 The CRS also explains that “[u]nlike the practice of some states that allow the Governor to postpone an election during emergencies, neither the Constitution nor Congress provides any similar power to the President.”